Bryan De La Cruz Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.61 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.56).

-- Rockies pitchers combine to allow 138 total home runs at a clip of 1.4 per game (most in the league).

-- Lambert will take the mound to start for the Rockies, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.